TylerMcG/Live-CTA-Map/README.md

 **ABOUT THIS PROJECT**
 Working on switching this from a school project to an actual releasable Android Application, so code related to school project has been removed, original version is its own repo and set to private for sercurity purposes.
+This project provides useful visualization of train locations and stops on all L train services in Chicago.
+I would eventually like to add a directions API to this project to provide even more useful information to users who may be overwhelmed when using L train services in Chicago, though cost is currently a prohibitive factor.

 # HOW TO USE
 **Requirements:**